praveenksekaran/StudyofAI/CreatingLora.md

 #### Step 13 : Using LoRA
-- Go to ComfyUI --> JuptyerLabs
+- Go to ComfyUI Instance --> JuptyerLabs
 - upload the model to home/ComfyUI/Models/loras
 - Note: watch for the progress bar at the bottom of the screen. if used the model before completing you will get "Incomplete buffer" error

 ![image](https://github.com/user-attachments/assets/c7262e3b-566f-4111-995a-e7202e96b8f8)

-- Go to ComfyUI --> APIs
+- Go to ComfyUI instance --> APIs
 - Create a workflow and add a node called "Load LoRA" and for "lora_name" choose our new lora

 ![image](https://github.com/user-attachments/assets/5726daeb-e047-4269-b6ad-d7cbfeb997e7)